Opty-Fi/docs/opty/adaptive-user-rewards-distribution.md

 ### Community Analysis

-The precise relationships between growth, value and price are not easy to determine and at the outset we will not have data to estimate these relationships.
-It is hoped that the community will undertake data driven analysis to inform Governance in deciding the values for above parameters.
+The precise relationships between growth, value and price are not easy to determine during the early days of the Protocol.
+As more data becomes available, community driven data analyses will inform Governance on deciding the optimal values for above parameters.

 For example, periodic \(e.g. weekly\) analysis could include the following data for the period: